-James D. Inge is one of 300 individuals age 60 or older sentenced to life imprisonment in Pennsylvania.
+James D. Inge is one of 300 individuals age 60 or older arrested between 1965 and 1980 that was sentenced to life imprisonment in Pennsylvania.
 However, Inge is not letting his life without parole sentence deter his hope that one day he will walk out from behind the prison walls a free man.
 Through his prison-based activism, Inge is organizing to reform excessively punitive sentencing policies.

 Inge launched a recent campaign to change Pennsylvania’s parole law with help from Andrea Braxton, a childhood friend.
 Having support from the outside motivated Inge to advocate for reform and when obstacles arise, Braxton’s help keeps him going.
 Inge says Braxton motivated him “… to start fighting to get out of prison.
 Before that visit, I had given up all hope of getting out of prison alive.”